 Melat Asmerom is a freshman at the University of Virginia.
 In addition to YCAT she is involved in a multitude of other clubs like DECA, Big Mac Program, and McDance-A-Thon at McLean.
 She is really passionate about social justice and environmental justice and the intersections between those two.
-As Social Media Director of YCAT, she leads her team to make graphics regarding these intersectional topics on YCAT's Instagram and other platforms.
-She really enjoy learning more about these climate related topics both inside and outside of YCAT.
+She really enjoys learning more about these climate related topics both inside and outside of YCAT.

 Operations & Managing Director

 Victoria is a junior at Thomas Jefferson High School.
 She is on her school’s varsity volleyball team and policy debate team.
 In addition to joining YCAT, Victoria has explored her passion for aquatic ecology through participating in invasive species removal, stream monitoring, trash pickup events, and performing research.
 During her free time, she enjoys reading, singing, and watching cdramas.
 She is always up to giving book or show recs!
 Victoria was drawn to YCAT for its youth-led advocacy and intersectional initiatives and is excited to be a part of this movement for change.